Updated 20 April 2018

 PhD candidates from various fields of science learn about the processes of scientific writing, publication and peer review.
 The course is divided into three main parts, i) two days of lectures , ii) two days workshop of scientific English writing and iii) improvement of own manuscript (group work).

 The group work is supervised by a mentor, who is someone else than the PhD candidate’s supervisor, and we prefer groups of up to four participants with similar scientific background.

-- The PhD candidates hand in their manuscript via Fronter in advance of the course (2 Oct 2018), and the HNA coordinator send it to the respective mentors
+- The PhD candidates hand in their manuscript via Canvas in advance of the course (2 Oct 2018), and the HNA coordinator send it to the respective mentors

-- When all manuscripts are discussed, and all feedback is incorporated, the final version should be submitted to Fronter (14 Nov 2017)
+- When all manuscripts are discussed, and all feedback is incorporated, the final version should be submitted to Canvas (14 Nov 2018)

-Estimated time use is five hours per participant.
+Estimated time use for the mentor is five hours per participant.
 Again, this depend on which stage the manuscript is at, and how much time the mentor can spend.
 The group work is mandatory, i.e. it must be approved by the mentor in order to take the exam.
-The criteria for approving the group work is simply that the participants must have improved their mansucripts significantly.
+The criteria for approving the group work is simply that the participants must have improved their manuscripts significantly.
 What significant improvement means in practice is difficult to say, but we are not very strict about this.
-It is only 3 ECTS, and the main point is that the participants learn something useful.
+It is only 3 ECTS, and the main point is to get the writing process started.

 Participants without their own manuscript may be eligible for the exam by participating actively in the group by commenting the other manuscripts.